john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 title:  "Good Ideas From Mobile Design That Are Good Everywhere"
 categories: tech
 tags: engineering usability
+description:
+  A collection of 9 usability tips from mobile design, yet they benefit desktop users too.
+2 birds, 1 stone.
 ---

-I liken mobile web design to designing for handicaps, in that good ideas in designing for handicapped users benefit un-handicapped users alike.
+I liken mobile web design to designing for handicaps, in that good ideas in designing for handicaps benefit all users alike.
 For example,

-1. Writing text for screen readers for the blind---rather than embedding text in images---lets seeing people find, copy, & zoom the text too.
+*  Writing text for screen readers for the blind---rather than embedding text in images---lets seeing people find, copy, & zoom the text too.
-2. Leaving an extra pause between presentation slides lets interpreters keep up with the material and lets native speakers absorb the material better.
+*  In a presentation, leaving an extra pause between slides lets interpreters keep up with the material and lets native speakers absorb the material better.
 No one has to multitask between reading the slide & listening to the presenter.

 I think the same killing 2 birds with 1 stone applies to designing for mobile devices.